Small Estates

 - You sent an Accounting to all persons affected by the accounting.
 If these persons waived their rights to an accounting, you must file the waivers with your Sworn Statement.

 *Important: You must sign a verification under oath saying that all of these statements are true and complete to the best of your knowledge and belief.
-You can do this before a notary.
+You can do this before a notary or clerk.
+Notary services are available for free at all court locations.

 If you have any questions, you should talk to a probate lawyer.